 Tortoise use: Yucca flowers may occasionally be eaten by tortoises as they fall to the ground but are not significant diet taxa.
 Yuccas provide important habitat structure (Miller and Stebbins 1963) providing high-quality shade for desert wildlife (Snyder 2014).
 Tortoises use several Yucca species for cover, including Y. brevifolia, Y. jaegeriana, Y. schidigera, and Y. utahensis (Esque 1994; Drake et al. 2015).
-Y. schidigera and Y. brevifolia were the fourth and eighth plant species, respectively, most frequently used for cover by desert tortoises in our analyses.
+Yucca schidigera and Y. brevifolia were the fourth and eighth plant species, respectively, most frequently used for cover by desert tortoises in our analyses.
 Furthermore, Y. schidigera was used by tortoises at six of nine study areas, while Y. brevifolia was used at four study areas.
 These species are used as a greater proportion of cover sites than their availability in habitats, indicating that tortoise seek them out as shelter because they provide high quality, deep shade during spring through fall.

 Propagation, production, and cultivation: Y. brevifolia seeds maintain high germinability (80-97%) during short-term storage (< 5 years) during dry, sealed conditions at room temperature or 4 °C (Kay et al. 1984; Kay et al. 1988; Reynolds et al. 2012).
 Storage at lower temperatures (-15 °C) can slightly decrease germinability of Y. brevifolia seeds in long term storage (≥ 9 years; Kay et al. 1984).
-Y. schidigera seeds also have high initial germinability (67% at 15 °C).
+Yucca schidigera seeds also have high initial germinability (67% at 15 °C).
 For example, germinability of Y. schidigera seeds increased to 96% when stored at room or cool temperatures over a period of three years (Kay et al. 1988).
 Studies of Yucca germination (Y. baccata, Y. brevifolia, Y. elata Engelm., Y. schidigera, and Y. whipplei) indicate that species generally germinate best in temperatures between 20° – 25°C, and that some (Y. baccata, Y. brevifolia, and Y. elata) experience higher germination rates under dark conditions (McCleary and Wagner 1973; Keeley and Tufenkians 1984; Keeley and Meyers 1985).

-Y. schidigera and Y. brevifolia transplant readily as young plants.
+Yucca schidigera and Y. brevifolia transplant readily as young plants.
 However, small (< 25 cm, up to 1 m) pre-reproductive transplants are highly vulnerable to mammalian herbivores (Esque et al. 2015) and should be provided protective structures such as cages, or nurse plants.
 Growth rates for Y. brevifolia are slow at ~3 cm /year (Comanor and Clark 2000, Gilliland et al. 2006, Esque et al. 2015), and trees as much as 1 m tall are usually still pre-reproductive and can be over 30 years old (Esque et al. 2015).
 They may require 50 – 70 years to reach reproductive size in the northeast Mojave Desert.
 Thus, commercial production of seed is not feasible, but also unnecessary because of the abundance of seed available during episodic mast years.
-Mature fruits collected from Y. brevifolia can be belt harvested and passed one time through a fanning mill equipped with a #26 top screen and a #14 bottom screen, which removes the spongy, indehischent fruit parts and seed that is damaged or aborted due to yucca moths (Kay et al. 1977a).
+Mature fruits collected from Y. brevifolia can be belt harvested and passed one time through a fanning mill equipped with a #26 top screen and a #14 bottom screen, which removes the spongy, indehiscent fruit parts and seed that is damaged or aborted due to yucca moths (Kay et al. 1977a).

 The large seeds of the desert yuccas are primarily dispersed by rodents such as kangaroo rats (Dipodomys Gray spp.), deer mice (Peromyscus Gloger spp.), and ground squirrels Spermophilus F. Cuvier and Xerospermophilus Merriam sp.), but woodrats Neotoma Say and Ord spp. are considered yucca seed predators because they do not use surface caches for seeds (Vander Wall et al. 2006, Waitman et al. 2012).